-COMMONWEALTH OF MASSACHUSETTS LAND COURT DEPARTMENT OF THE TRIAL COURT 19 SM 00302 claiming to have an interest in a Mortgage covering real property in Randelph. numbered 24A and the state of the state of monwealth of Massachuse The Trial Court Probate and Family Court

-Service the house are a service to the control of t written appearance and answer in this court at Three Pemberten Square, Beston, MA 62185 on or before January 64, 2628 or you may lose the opportunity to childenge the foreclosure on the ground of morcompliance with the Act.
+COMMONWEALTH OF MASSACHUSETTS LAND COURT DEPARTMENT OF THE TRIAL COURT 19 SM 00302 claiming to have an interest in a Mortgage covering real property in Randelph. numbered 24A and the state of the state of ore recovered to the control of the written appearance and answer in this court at Three Pemberten Square, Beston, MA 62185 on or before January 64, 2628 or you may lose the opportunity to childenge the foreclosure on the ground of morcompliance with the Act.

 Witness, Gordon H. Piper.
-Chief Justice of this Court on November 21, 2019
+Chief Justice of this Court on November 21, 2019 monwealth of Massachuse The Trial Court Probate and Family Court